grafana/levitate/CONTRIBUTING.md

 - Use `DEBUG=*` to display debugging messages
 - Use `LEVITATE_CACHE=1` to re-use downloaded npm packages.

-### Run with ts-node for faster iteration
+### Run with swc-node for faster iteration

-You can run directly from the source with `ts-node`. e.g:
+You can run directly from the source with `swc-node`. e.g:

-` node --loader ts-node/esm --inspect ./src/bin.ts compare --prev @grafana/schema@9.0.7 --current @grafana/schema@latest`
+`node -r @swc-node/register src/bin.ts --inspect ./src/bin.ts compare --prev @grafana/schema@9.0.7 --current @grafana/schema@latest`

 ### Fixtures for common development cases and test